Michigan interim coach says Beilein doing well after surgery

-ANN ARBOR, Mich. — Michigan assistant basketball coach Saddi Washington says coach John Beilein is doing well in his recovery from a double-bypass heart procedure earlier in the week.
+ANN ARBOR, Mich. — Michigan assistant basketball coach Saddi Washington says coach John Beilein is doing well in his recovery from a double-bypass heart procedure.

+“Coach is doing great,” Washington said.
+“Been getting some updates from the family.
+I think everybody’s really excited about coach’s speedy recovery.
+We wouldn’t expect anything less of coach.”

 Washington didn’t give too many details about Beilein before Thursday’s practice.
 Washington is serving as interim coach for the time being.